holken1/deploying-r-on-cloud/shiny-on-ibm-cloud/README.md

 Great, now we have a working Docker image we want to deploy to the cluster.

-## Pushing the app to the Container Registry
+## Pushing the image to the Container Registry

 The software Kubernetes is managing our cluster, and we will shortly ask it to deploy our application.
 However, there is no way of directly